remisharrock/academic-kickstart/content/project/codecast/index.md

 title: "Codecast"
 subtitle: "Teaching code made easy"
-summary: "Codecast is a powerfull and inovative tool for teaching and learning how to code."
+summary: "Codecast is a powerfull and inovative tool for teaching and learning how to code"
 authors: []
 tags: []
 categories: []